 Recruiting qualified teachers, evaluating and providing ongoing training for existing teachers, and encouraging them to stay in the profession are some of the biggest challenges in public education today.

-In 2014-15, California’s teachers were predominantly white (65%), with Hispanic teachers at 19% the next largest group.
-That is quite a different look from the student population, which is 54% Hispanic and 25% white.
+In 2014-15, California’s teachers were predominantly white (63%), with Hispanic teachers at 20% the next largest group.
+That is quite a different look from the student population, which is 54% Hispanic and 24% white.
+(You can view teacher demographic trends by drilling into the Teachers by Ethnicity graph from the first graph on the Staff section.)

 California offers several types of credentials: multiple subject (usually elementary school); single subject (usually middle or high school); specialist (special education, reading); and adult or vocational education.
 A special credential—Bilingual Crosscultural, Language, and Academic Development (BCLAD)—is required to teach students in bilingual settings.
 Teachers can hold more than one credential.